fovea1959/herc-docs-demo/docs/configuration.rst

 See devnum immediately below for an explanation of how each device number is specified.

+A comment preceded by a # sign may be appended to any device definition statement.

 The 4 special subtitution symbols CUU, CCUU, cuu and ccuu are also defined for each device in a device group.
 See substitutions for details.

 devnum